RemySader/RemySader-Info3-Project/README.md

 python3 run.py
 ```

-### Here's how you run the flask app from the terminal on windows:
+### Here's how you run the flask app from the terminal on Windows:

 ```
 cd yourworkdirectory